cchosch/playlist-not-bot/README.md

 # playlist-not-bot

-Discord bot (no libarary just api requests) that uses a secondary (real) discord account to queue songs up
+Discord bot (no libarary just api requests) that stores playlists of songs and uses a secondary (real) discord account to queue songs on other music bots.

 # configuration